-Prostitution in the US is a complicated economy, drawing in pimps, sex workers, clients, police, and a number of other professions.
-While many of the details regarding the sex work industry are difficult to confirm, recent studies have pulled back the curtain on a secretive world that operates on the edge.
+The world's oldest profession in the US is a complicated economy, drawing in pimps, sex workers, clients, police, and a number of other professions.
+While many of the details regarding the sex industry are difficult to confirm, studies have pulled back the curtain on a secretive world that operates on the edge.

-Sex Work Generates More Money Than Drugs and Illegal Guns Combined
+It Generates More Money Than Drugs And Illegal Guns Combined

 In many American cities, more cash is transacted through the sex industry than is moved through drug and gun industries combined, according to a study by the Urban Institute.
 Atlanta "leads" the way in with a trade net worth of $290 million annually.
 Miami's is worth $235 million and Washington, D.C.'s is worth $103 million.
 This includes everything from actual street work to massage parlors and escorts.